Martin B-10: Design and development

-Following the success of the XB-10, a number of changes were made, including reduction to a three-man crew, addition of canopies for all crew positions, and an upgrade to 675 hp (503 kW) engines.
+Following the success of the XB-10, a number of changes were made, including reduction to a three-man crew and addition of canopies for all crew positions.
 The Army ordered 48 of these on 17 January 1933.
 The first 14 aircraft were designated YB-10 and delivered to Wright Field, starting in November 1933, and used in the Army Air Corps Mail Operation.
-The production model of the XB-10, the YB-10 was very similar to its prototype.
+The production model of the XB-10, the YB-10, was very similar to its prototype.

 Operational history

 United States

 In 1935, the Army ordered an additional 103 aircraft designated B-10B.
 These had only minor changes from the YB-10.
 Shipments began in July 1935.
 B-10Bs served with the 2d Bomb Group at Langley Field, the 9th Bomb Group at Mitchel Field, the 19th Bomb Group at March Field, the 6th Composite Group in the Panama Canal Zone, and the 4th Composite Group in the Philippines.
 In addition to conventional duties in the bomber role, some modified YB-10s and B-12As were operated for a time on large twin floats for coastal patrol.

 In February 1936, the US Army Air Corps used 13 B-10Bs of the 49th Bomb Squadron to drop supplies to the residents of Virginia's Tangier Island and Maryland's Smith Island; with ships unable to reach the islands due to heavy ice in the Chesapeake Bay, the islanders faced starvation after a severe winter storm.
 The B-10B supply flights followed earlier supply flights to the islands by the Goodyear Blimp Enterprise on 2 February 1936 and by the squadron's Keystone B-6A bombers on 9 and 10 February 1936.

 With its advanced performance, the Martin company fully expected that export orders for the B-10 would flood in.
 The U.S. Army owned the rights to the Model 139 design.
 Once the Army's orders had been filled in 1936, Martin received permission to export Model 139s, and delivered versions to several air forces.
-For example, six Model 139Ws were sold to Siam in April 1937, powered by Wright R-1820-G3 Cyclone engines; 20 Model 139Ws were sold to Turkey in September 1937, powered by R-1820-G2 engines.
+These included six Model 139Ws sold to Siam in April 1937, powered by Wright R-1820-G3 Cyclone engines, and 20 Model 139Ws sold to Turkey in September 1937, powered by R-1820-G2 engines.